 - 1 8oz. can tomato sauce ($0.34)

 - 1/2 lb. frozen green beans ($0.67)

 - 1/2 tsp dried thyme ($0.05)

-- Mince the garlic and dice the onion.
-Add both to a large soup pot along with the olive oil and sauté over medium heat until the onions are soft and transparent.
+- Dice the onion and mince the garlic.
+Add the onion, garlic, and olive oil to a large soup pot and sauté over medium heat until the onions are soft.

-- While the onions and garlic are cooking, peel and slice the carrots, slice the celery, and dice the bell pepper.
-Add the carrots, celery, bell pepper, and frozen green beans to the pot, followed by the diced tomatoes (and their juices) and tomato sauce.
-Stir to combine.
+- While the onion and garlic are sautéing, peel and slice the carrots, chop the celery, and dice the bell pepper.
+Add the carrot, celery, and bell pepper to the pot.
+Continue to sauté as you measure the rest of the ingredients.